Attention: Those 'My Family' stickers on your car have a message.

 I must confess that I don't understand it.
 I'm far too private to update the world driving behind me on my family's status.
-I am, however, curious and fascinated by the many variations I've seen, and believe that each family sticker arrangement may be broadcasting both a conscious and unconscious message.
+I am, however, fascinated by the many variations I've seen and believe that each family sticker arrangement is sending out a message.

-- We belong.
-The conscious story of the stickers is one of socially accepted identities and norms.
-The most commonly sold stick figures in South Africa are mom with shopping and hand bag and a dad holding a can of beer (I assume) and barbeque-tongs with a piece of meat — both reflecting typical and acceptable South African stereotypes.
+The story of the stickers is one of socially accepted identities and norms.
+The most commonly sold stick figures in South Africa are of a mom with shopping and hand bags and a dad holding a can (of beer, I assume) and barbeque-tongs with a piece of meat — both reflecting typical South African stereotypes.

-- My defintion of 'family.'
-Your stickers also tell the world how you define 'family' — do you include only your pets or everyone — your immediate and extended family, such as in-laws and grandparents?
+Your stickers also tell the world how you define 'family'.
+Do you include only your pets?
+Or EVERYONE?
 Some use this space to make a statement about their less stereotypical family — e.g. single parent or same sex partners.

-- Issues in my family.
-A much more unconscious message is shared by the choice of sticker as well as how they are stickers placed.
-Coincidence?
-I would say no, since every sticker reflects a choice and therefore a possible clue about issues in your family.
-For example, is technology sometimes a communication barrier (mp3 players, cell phones in the ears and hands of most family members)?
+The sticker you choose and where you place it on your car also sends a message.
+Every sticker reflects a choice and therefore a possible clue about issues in your family.
+For example, is technology sometimes a communication barrier?
 If the dog is stuck between the couple, how close are mom and dad?
-Who's more important and comes first, the dog or the husband?
-If the sticker of mom is placed highest, is mom the head of the family, the matriarch and main decision maker of the family?
+If the sticker of mom is placed highest, is mom the main decision maker of the family?
 If mom is placed in the center, surrounded by her children, is mom the center of the family?
 Where's dad?

-- Rebelling against social norms and the projected fake stereotypes.
 It's interesting that everyone has an opinion about or reaction to these stickers.
-Some are so irritated by the 'My Family' stickers they've joined Facebook groups like 'My Family Stickers Suck' or 'I hate My Family Stickers.'
-The main comment is "who cares."
-Some drivers have even rebelled by adding their own anti-family stickers, either with a violent (brutally slain family members with blood gushing) or sexual message (practicing making a family), or making an ironic statement on the imperfection of families (overweight, beer drinking, drugging, asocial).
+Some drivers have even rebelled by adding their own anti-family stickers, either with a violent (brutally slain family members with blood gushing) or sexual message (practicing making a family), or making an ironic statement on the imperfection of families (overweight, drinking beer, doing drugs, etc.).